The Rolling Stones: 1972–1977: Critical fluctuations and Ronnie Wood replaces Taylor

 The 1975 Tour of the Americas kicked off in New York City with the band performing on a flatbed trailer being pulled down Broadway.
 The tour featured stage props including a giant phallus and a rope on which Jagger swung out over the audience.
 In June of that year, the Stones' Decca catalogue was purchased by Klein's ABKCO label.
 In August 1976, the Stones played Knebworth in England in front of 200,000—their largest audience to date—and finished their set at 7 a.m.
 Jagger had booked live recording sessions at the El Mocambo, a club in Toronto, to produce a long-overdue live album, 1977's Love You Live, the first Stones live album since Get Yer Ya-Ya's Out!
 It reached No. 3 in the UK and No. 5 in the US.

 Richards' addiction to heroin delayed his arrival in Toronto; the other members had already arrived.
 On 24 February 1977, when Richards and his family flew in from London, they were temporarily detained by Canadian customs after Richards was found in possession of a burnt spoon and hash residue.
 Three days later, the Royal Canadian Mounted Police, armed with an arrest warrant for Anita Pallenberg, discovered 22 g of heroin in Richards' room.
 He was charged with importing narcotics into Canada, an offence that carried a minimum seven-year sentence.
 The Crown prosecutor later conceded that Richards had procured the drugs after his arrival.

-Despite the incident, the band played two shows in Toronto, only to cause more controversy when Margaret Trudeau, then-wife of Canadian Prime Minister Pierre Trudeau, was seen partying with the band after one show.
+Despite the incident, the band played two shows in Toronto, but caused more controversy when Margaret Trudeau, then-wife of Canadian Prime Minister Pierre Trudeau, was seen partying with the band after one show.
 The band's shows were not advertised to the public.
 Instead, the El Mocambo had been booked for the entire week by April Wine for a recording session.
 1050 CHUM, a local radio station, ran a contest for free tickets to see April Wine.
 Contest winners who selected tickets for Friday or Saturday night were surprised to find the Rolling Stones playing.